-As of December 31, 2018 and 2017, the Company made prepayment of \$1,897 and \$0, respectively, to David Jin, its shareholder, chief executive officer, president and board member, for business travel reimbursement, which have been included in prepaid expenses - related parties on the accompanying consolidated balance sheets.
+As of December 31, 2019 and 2018, the Company made a prepayment of \$0 and \$1,897, respectively, to David Jin, its shareholder, chief executive officer, president and board member, for business travel reimbursement, which has been included in prepaid expenses - related parties on the accompanying consolidated balance sheets.

-As of December 31, 2018 and 2017, the Company made prepayment of \$32,293 and \$0, respectively, to Meng Li, its shareholder and chief operating officer, for business travel reimbursement, which have been included in prepaid expenses - related parties on the accompanying consolidated balance sheets.
+As of December 31, 2019 and 2018, the Company made a prepayment of \$0 and \$32,293, respectively, to Meng Li, its shareholder and chief operating officer, for business travel reimbursement, which has been included in prepaid expenses - related parties on the accompanying consolidated balance sheets.